 —Gregg Rosenzweig, Writer/Creative Director, GR ink

 Working out from home has suddenly become the new normal.
 Glo (formerly known as YogaGlo) launched in 2007, long before subscription-based online fitness classes were a thing.

 Convenience and expertise are big perks for busy wellness enthusiasts.
 Glo subscribers take unlimited classes virtually for the cost of a single studio class.
 This has always been Glo’s differentiator in the wellness space, as their model makes yoga widely accessible.
 Throughout COVID, they have provided a selection of free classes as well.

 Glo has an entire manifesto that incorporates its mission and vision statements…

-…yet, Glo keeps its value proposition short, punchy, and powerful while demonstrating how their unique business model helps them stand out in the wellness market.
+…yet Glo keeps its value proposition short, punchy, and powerful while demonstrating how its unique business model helps it stand out in the wellness market.

 Thousands of classes at our customers’ fingertips.
 World-class teachers.
 A subscription that costs less than one class a month.
 Anytime, anywhere…